Filtering

 }

-Of course, it follows that explicitly specifying a Concrete type will exclude the other from the returned events:
+Note that explicitly specifying a concrete type excludes the others from the returned events:

 {